freedomofpress/securedrop/docs/hardware.rst

 **Two-factor authenticator**: Two-factor authentication is used when connecting to different parts of the SecureDrop system.
 Each admin and each journalist needs a two-factor authenticator.
-We currently support two options for t wo-factor authentication:
+We currently support two options for two-factor authentication:

 * Your existing smartphone with an app that computes TOTP codes (e.g. `Google Authenticator <https://support.google.com/accounts/answer/1066447?hl=en>`__).